agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

 ## Your Library

-Let's make a class to hold books, so we can keep track of our library.
-A basic `Book` class might look like:
+Let's make a class to hold books so we can keep track of our library.
+A basic `Book` class might look like this:

 {% highlight python %}
 class Book: